jerbob/bethel/README.md

 # Bethel
-A web interface for viewing and presenting bilingual content.
+A web interface for viewing and presenting bilingual content. <br>
+Bethel was written as a lightweight, web-based alternative to [VerseVIEW](http://verseview.info/vv/).

 ## Usage
 Start the webapp with `pipenv run bethel`. <br> Bethel will automatically pull the relevant song and bible data, and start the server at `0.0.0.0:8000`.